 - The third shift is to organize your lead generation activity around an offer funnel.

-If you want to take a deep dive into how we implement these ideas for our clients, I recommend you watch our new presentation: Podcast Prospecting: How to have a full pipeline of prospects that want to talk to you.
+If you want to take a deep dive into how we implement these ideas for businesses like yours, I recommend you check out the manifesto: The Art of Pre-selling.